braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/creating_a_push_message.md

 #### Languages

-add copy in multiple languages using the __add languages__ button. insert liquid into your message to set custom messages and fields in specific languages based on a customer's language preferences. check out example use cases in our [liquid use case library]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/liquid/liquid_use_cases/#language).
+Add copy in multiple languages using the __Add Languages__ button.
+Insert Liquid into your message to set custom messages and fields in specific languages based on a customer's language preferences.
+Check out example use cases in our [Liquid Use Case Library]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/liquid/liquid_use_cases/#language).

 #### On click behavior